suchipi/hex-engine/packages/website/docs/api-2d.md

   debugDraw?: boolean;

   /**
-   * The gravity of the world, as a Point with x and y Components.
+   * The gravity of the world, as a Vector with x and y Components.
    * An x or y value of 1 means "normal Earth gravity in this direction".
    *
-   * Defaults to new Point(0, 1).
+   * Defaults to new Vector(0, 1).
    *
    * Available since version: 0.0.1
    */
-  gravity?: Point;
+  gravity?: Vector;

   /**
    * Whether to enable sleeping in the physics simulation.